enoch85/ovms-home-assistant/README.md

 A: Yes, you can set up multiple instances of the integration, one for each vehicle.

 **Q: Does this work with all OVMS-supported vehicles?**
 A: Yes, the integration is vehicle-agnostic and works with any vehicle supported by OVMS.
-Vehicle-specific enhancements are provided for some models like VW e-UP!, Smart ForTwo, Nissan Leaf and MG ZS-EV.
+Vehicle-specific enhancements are provided for some models like VW e-UP!, Smart ForTwo, Nissan Leaf, Renault Twizy and MG ZS-EV.

 **Q: Can I use this without internet access?**
 A: Yes, as long as your OVMS module, MQTT broker, and Home Assistant can communicate on the same network.